newmediadenver/nmd-skeletor/README.md

 New Media Denver's nmd-skeletor cookbook
 =============================

-nmd-skeletor (0.1.0) Base skeleton Cookbook
+nmd-skeletor (0.2.0) Base skeleton Cookbook

 This is the base skeleton Cookbook for New Media Denver's Chef Cookbooks.
 This skeleton helps rapidly test, deploy, and update a Chef recipe.
-The skeleton that we have built leverages Chef metadata and uses tools such as ruby linters, rake, rspec, and travis.
+The skeleton that we have built leverages Chef metadata and uses tools such as ruby linters, rake, rspec, travis.
+In this version, kitchen is configured to use Docker.

 Requirements
 ------------

 ### Platforms

-`every_distro >= 0.1.0`
+`every_distro >= 0.2.0`

 ### Dependencies